Cyber AssessValydex™by iFeelTech

 • Limited to paid Proton accounts only

-Handling Label Structure Changes
+Handling Label Structure Changes:

 Gmail's hierarchical labels (Projects → Active → Client A) import as flat labels (Projects-Active-Client A).
-Organizations with complex label systems should plan for manual reorganization: 1) Create folder structure in Proton Mail matching desired hierarchy, 2) Move emails from imported labels into appropriate folders, 3) Apply new labels as needed for organization, 4) Budget 2-4 hours for users with extensive label systems.
+Organizations with complex label systems should plan for manual reorganization:

 Method 2: IMAP Migration Using Proton Bridge